Australian reed warbler: Breeding

-Courtship and breeding behaviours
+Courtship and breeding behaviour

 Males arrive at breeding sites before females to establish a breeding territory.
 During breeding season, it is believed that males use song to establish and defend their territories as well as to advertise their fitness to other males and to females.
 Males use song extensively throughout the breeding season and can be observed singing from a perched position on breeding ground reeds with their fore crown feathers raised and throat feathers puffed out whilst singing.
 Whilst males and females build the nest used for incubating eggs and raising chicks, males build a different type of nest structure during courtship.
 These nest-like structures lack the strength and shape to be suitable for eggs and chicks, and are constructed prior to breeding commencement.
 This behaviour and the resultant nest-like structure is believed to be driven by mate selection, as well as the selection of a breeding territory during the formation of breeding pairs.